 However, when any food is frozen properly, and stored under proper conditions, they should technically stay good indefinitely.
 Their quality could decrease – things like freezer burn or changes in texture.

-Ok, so you know the answer to can you freeze eggs.
 Now, you might be wondering how to freeze eggs.
 There are actually multiple ways to freeze eggs.

 Let’s discuss 5 ways to freeze eggs:

-Not only can you freeze eggs, you can freeze raw eggs as well as cooked eggs.
+There are many ways to do this.
+You can freeze raw eggs as well as cooked eggs.
 And there are multiple ways to freeze the eggs in either state (raw or cooked).

 How to freeze raw eggs?